toolbox

 Organize test taking for written tests

-How test taking for written tests is organized may differ a bit from one study programme to another.
+The way test taking for written tests is organized may differ a bit from one study programme to another.
 The most important thing, therefore, is to ask colleagues and the education office (BOZ) of your study programme what the current practice is.
 If you have questions, a programme coordinator can also be a good source of information.
 In addition, the EER and Examination Board's Rules & Regulations (a.k.a.
-Rules & Guidelines) provide information on a number of matters, for example, how much time you have to grade tests or what is meant by fraud.
-Information may also be provided on the (internal) website of your study programme, for example on the website of the Examination Board.
+Rules & Guidelines) provide information on several matters, for example, how much time you have to grade tests or what is meant by fraud.
+Information may also be provided on the (internal) website of your study programme, for example, on the website of the Examination Board.

 If students are eligible for extra facilities (the study advisor needs to have informed the Examination Office about assigned examination facilities), the Examination Office will arrange these facilities.